terrillmoore/conduit-mfg/README.md

-# MCCI's instructions for preparing a Conduit for shipping to customers
+# Manufacturer's instructions for preparing a Conduit for shipping to customers

 # Setting up the Conduit